JunyangHe/epidemic-sentiment-forecasting/README.md

-# Epidemic Forecasting with Text Sentiment Analyses using LLMs
+# SentiLLM: Epidemic Forecasting with Text Sentiment Analyses using LLMs